Azure/ResourceModules/docs/wiki/ParameterFileTokens.md

 # Parameter File Token

-This section provides details on the Tokens Replacement Functionaliy that enables the use of tokens inside template Parameter Files instead of plain text.
+This section provides details on the Tokens Replacement Functionality that enables the use of tokens inside template Parameter Files instead of plain text.

 ---